-Evaluations are conducted in line with the below purpose of evaluation from diplomatic viewpoints12.
+Evaluations are conducted in line with the below purpose of evaluation from diplomatic viewpoints.

 Regarding ODA, which, in Japan's difficult economic and fiscal situation, is implemented using precious taxpayer money, it is essential that evaluation be conducted according to "diplomatic viewpoints" for determining what favorable impacts ODA has on Japan's national interests, in addition to "development viewpoints" for determining whether ODA is contributing to the development of the partner country.
-The ODA Review Final Report states that "ODA is a 'means' for Japan's diplomacy towards pursuing global common interests", and the Development Cooperation Charter states that "development cooperation is one of Japan's most important means for developing diplomacy in a flexible manner".
-In consideration of the foregoing, in order to fulfill "accountability to the public", confirm the position of the ODA policy subject to evaluation with regard to the contributions it is expected to make to Japan's national interests (diplomatic importance), and in order to clarify in what way the ODA policy contributed to achieving national interests (diplomatic import), conduct an evaluation from diplomatic viewpoints13.
+The Development Cooperation Charter (2023) states that (the Charter is revised) "to make more effective and strategic use of development cooperation. one of the most important tools of Japan's diplomacy".
+In consideration of the foregoing, in order to fulfill "accountability to the public", confirm the position of the ODA policy subject to evaluation with regard to the contributions it is expected to make to Japan's national interests (diplomatic importance), and in order to clarify in what way the ODA policy contributed to achieving national interests (diplomatic impact), conduct an evaluation from diplomatic viewpoints 12.